 For those wishing for an electrified Subaru in the same size class, by mid-2022, the Subaru Solterra will arrive in the marketplace as the company’s first all-electric vehicle.
 It will compete with compact electric SUVs like the Toyota bZ4X, Nissan Ariya, VW ID.4, Hyundai Ioniq 5, and Kia EV6.

 What is the 2022 Subaru Forester release date?

-The 2022 Subaru Forester is likely to go on sale in the United States in fall of 2021.
+The 2022 Subaru Forester is on sale now in the United States.